Ann Arbor, Michigan, USA

 UDA Vice President of Design Research (2016-2019)

-Kelly Salchow MacArthur is an Associate Professor of Studio Art and Co-Coordinator of Graphic Design at Michigan State University.
-She received her MFA in Graphic Design from the Rhode Island School of Design, and Bachelor of Science in Graphic Design from the University of Cincinnati College of Design, Architecture, Art, and Planning.
+Kelly Salchow MacArthur is a Professor of Studio Art and Co-Coordinator of Graphic Design at Michigan State University.
+She received her MFA in Graphic Design from the Rhode Island School of Design and a Bachelor of Science in Graphic Design from the University of Cincinnati College of Design, Architecture, Art, and Planning.
 Before joining the faculty at MSU, she was Program Head of Graphic Design and Assistant Professor at Kansas City Art Institute.
 Other previous teaching experiences include RISD and The College of New Jersey.

 A retired two-time Olympian, she balances her passion for design and education with miles of rowing on the Huron River.